 Configuration

-Complete configuration reference for Tommy's Radio — config.lua, admin panel, zones, channels, alerts, and tones.
+Complete config reference for Tommy's Radio — setup flow, zones, channels, codeplugs, access control, audio, and callbacks.

 SourceContainsEdited via

-Settings in data.json are managed through the admin panel and broadcast to all clients immediately — no restart needed.
+data.json is managed entirely through the admin panel — changes broadcast to every connected client immediately with no restart needed.

 Network & Authentication